actuary492/actuary492.github.io/_posts/2024-12-10-interest-rates.md

 \delta_{t} \ = \frac{1}{X_t} * \frac{dX_t}{dt}
 $$

 At this point, we should be aware that the fund $X_t$ can be a function that calculates the amount of fund at some time $t$, which can be also denoted as $X(t)$.

-Now, let us then move to the main part.
-Let us first observe this number line.
+Now, I want to show you another way to get into the equation above.

 <img src="https://actuary492.github.io/assets/images/cashflow.png" alt="description">